Mon - Sun: 24 hours.

 • Ask any witnesses if they mind providing their contact details.

-• Requesting copies of any CCTV footage that covers the area where the accident took place.
+• Request copies of any CCTV footage that covers the area where the accident took place.

 • Keep a note of any expenses and/or wages lost as a result of your injuries.